AI Use Cases/Manufacturing

 Is our Marketing data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates zero-retention policies on LLM interactions - your data is never used to train public models.
+The system we deploy runs inside your own environment under your existing permissions, and operates zero-retention policies on AI processing - your data is never used to train public models.
 All data flows through encrypted channels and stays within your VPC or private cloud environment.
-For manufacturing clients, we ensure compliance with ITAR export controls if you serve defense contractors, and we maintain audit trails for ISO 9001 and OSHA requirements.
+For manufacturing clients, the deployment is designed to respect ITAR boundaries if you serve defense contractors, and to preserve the audit trails your own ISO 9001 and OSHA obligations require.
 Your SAP, Oracle, or Epicor production data is read-only; the AI ingests metrics but never writes back to your operational systems.
 Marketing and CRM data are processed in isolated environments and deleted after campaign execution unless you explicitly retain them for attribution analysis.

 What is the timeframe to deploy AI account-based marketing?

-Typical deployment spans 10-14 weeks.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 cover system integration (connecting your SAP, Oracle, or Epicor instance to our AI platform and validating data flows).
 Weeks 3-6 involve model training on your historical CRM and production data to identify buying signals specific to your business.
 Weeks 7-10 focus on campaign setup, messaging personalization, and SDR briefing automation.
 Weeks 11-14 include pilot campaigns with your highest-intent accounts and refinement based on early results.
-Most manufacturing clients see measurable results within 60 days of go-live: improved account engagement rates, faster qualification cycles, and early indicators of sales cycle compression.
+A rollout like this is scoped to show measurable results within 60 days of go-live: improved account engagement rates, faster qualification cycles, and early indicators of sales cycle compression.

 How does AI optimize account-based marketing for manufacturing companies?